dkirkby/E4S/projects/Photons.md

 Your design is now directly controlling the forward current flowing through the LED.
 Next, you will estimate the corresponding rate of photons entering your eye...

 Modify your code so that a constant forward current of 0.1mA flows through the LED.
-Hint: you can do this by passing a value of `y0 = ADU0-ADU1` to `calibrate` that is different from the default `y0 = 0`.
+Hint: you can do this by passing a value of `y0 = ADU0-ADU1` to `calibrate()` that is different from the default `y0 = 0`.
+Use the resulting value in ADU to set A0 for the desired LED current.

 Calculate the number of electrons passing through the LED per second at 0.1mA.
 Each electron has some probability to be converted into a photon leaving the LED known as the **quantum efficiency**.
 The datasheet does not provide this value, so we will assume it is 1%.